Introducing the first ever relationship predictions to come from a peer-reviewed data source

 Figure 2.
 Probabilities for several relationship types as reported in centiMorgans (cM) at 23andMe.
 These probabilities should be understood to be relative to the other relationship types listed.
 The curves show what the probability is at a particular cM value, which is what you see when you enter a value into one of the new relationship prediction tools.
 In the two new tools, relationships go all the way to 8th cousins once removed (8C1R).

 There is a wonderful site called DNA Painter that’s full of very useful tools.
-One of those tools is really popular and has been skillfully built by Jonny Perl.
+One of those tools is very popular and has been skillfully built by Jonny Perl.
 The data source for the probabilities came from a plot from simulations done at AncestryDNA.
 This was groundbreaking when it came out in 2016.
 The methodology doesn’t discuss much about how the probabilities were generated.
 The relationship predictor at DNA Painter uses data points that were obtained from the graph using an online plot digitizer.
-Moving forward six years, we now we have two relationship predictors from Ped-sim, which has been peer-reviewed in a science journal.
-Additionally, 18 million data points went into the two new relationship predictors versus a mere few dozen that are visible in Figure 3, resulting in much smoother curves for Figures 1 and 2.
+(It probably shouldn’t have to be mentioned that it would’ve been ideal to obtain the original data that made the curves.)
+Moving forward six years, we now we have relationship predictors from Ped-sim, which has been peer-reviewed in a science journal.
+Additionally, at least 18 million data points went into the new relationship predictors versus a mere few dozen that are visible in Figure 3, resulting in much smoother curves for Figures 1 and 2.

 Figure 3.
 Probability curves from the 2016 AncestryDNA matching white paper.